NOTICE OF AGENCY

 On September 24, 1997, the Arizona Board of Medical Examiners

-the Use of Controlled Substances for the Treatment of Chronic Pain."
+of Controlled Substances for the Treatment of Chronic Pain."
+The statement

-The statement outlines the Board's proactive approach to improving
+outlines the Board's proactive approach to improving appropriate prescribing

-appropriate prescribing for effective pain management, while preventing
+for effective pain management, while preventing drug diversion and

-drug diversion and abuse.
-Arizona physicians are encouraged to consult
+abuse.
+Arizona physicians are encouraged to consult the policy statement/guidelines.

 The Medical Board recognizes that inappropriate prescribing of